Michealdgreat/Michealdgreat/README.md

-- 👋 Hi, I’m Micheal D'great
+- Hi, I’m Micheal Shodamola
-- 💖 I love building Web APIs and Mobile applications.
+- I love building Web APIs and Mobile applications.
-- 💖 I also really enjoy working with SQL, Stored Procedures, and Dapper.
+- I also really enjoy working with SQL, and Dapper.
-- 🌱 I'm passionate about creating scalable and maintainable systems for high-performance applications.
+- I'm passionate about creating scalable and maintainable systems for high-performance applications.
-- 🤯 I have a deep appreciation for the genius behind design patterns, and I’m grateful to the community of developers who have contributed these practical solutions.
+- I have a deep appreciation for the genius behind design patterns, and I’m grateful to the community of developers who have contributed these practical solutions.
-- 💞️ I’m looking to collaborate on any Project.
+- I’m looking to collaborate on any Project.
-- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/micheal-shodamola-4400b528b/)
+- How to reach me [LinkedIn](https://www.linkedin.com/in/micheal-shodamola-4400b528b/)
-- 😄 Pronouns: He/Him
+- Pronouns: He/Him
 - ⚡ Fun fact: I'm probably the best pingpong 🏓 player in Finland!😁